top of page

 Current Research

-(2) Adsorption & transformation of environmental DNA at the mineral-water interface
+(3) Adsorption & transformation of environmental DNA and proteins at the mineral-water interface

 The aqueous geochemical interface is a chemically complex environment shaped by natural organic matter, oxyanions, and biological molecules.
 In this project, I investigate how environmental DNA (eDNA) and proteins adsorb, interact, and transform on mineral surfaces.
-Using vibrational and micro-spectroscopic probes alongside mass spectrometry, I study the molecular-level details of these interactions — for example, identifying which nucleotides preferentially bind to specific mineral surfaces.
+Using vibrational and micro-spectroscopic probes alongside mass spectrometry and chromatographic techniques, I study the molecular-level details of these interactions — for example, identifying which nucleotides preferentially bind to specific mineral surfaces.
 These findings help us understand the stability and fate of eDNA in natural systems.

 Created by E.Hettiarachchi (2024) in BioRender